data-dependent/osrs-guides/skilling.md

 <div style="text-align:center"><img src="https://i.imgur.com/axwNuLc.gif" alt="Port's skilling area tile example" width=500>

-The clip below shows a line of area tiles on fossil island which are frequently crossed while hunting the Herbiboar.
+The [clip](https://streamable.com/5f1zir) shows a line of area tiles on fossil island which are frequently crossed while hunting the Herbiboar.
 Starting to fletch on these tiles should be avoided because they prevent movement if you cross over them with an interface open, for as long as the interface is open.

 #### Interactions with objects/items and npcs/players